LaunchCodeEducation/lchs/src/chapters/more-flask/page-navigation.rst

 ===============

 So far, we've used the address bar in the browser to access each webpage we've built.
-Obviously, we need to do better than this.
+However, we need to do better than this.
 Users shouldn't have to type in the address for every page they want to visit!

 Adding links that connect to other pages in our website makes navigation much